umd-lib/top-textbooks-service/README.md

-# top-textbook-service
+# alma-service

-Top-Textbook Service for Drupal
+Alma Service for Drupal

 ## Purpose

-This is a flask microservice for handling textbook availability in Drupal.
+This is a flask microservice for handling alma queries in Drupal.
 It will make requests to the Alma API to retrieve metadata.

 ## Development Environment